fjxmlinyang/yang-page/_posts/2021-01-15-notes-cluster method.md

   - Optimization
 ---

-Here are about cluster method.
+Here are notes about cluster method.

 Question: is it related to kernel method?